 Cheesy Ranch Scalloped Potatoes

-My family loves scalloped potatoes and especially when the potatoes are fresh from the garden.
+My family loves scalloped potatoes and potatoes au gratin, especially when the potatoes are fresh from the garden.
 I love kicking things up a notch and trying them with new cheeses and flavors.
 I have been a ranch kick lately, including making my own ranch seasoning mix.
 So, after successfully adding the ranch mix to my scrambled eggs I knew I had to try it with scalloped potatoes.
 These definitely did not disappoint!

 Cheesy Ranch Scalloped Potatoes Recipe